“The Redmi Pro has two camera lenses for twice the fun, all at half the price of the competition.”

 The highly competitive price makes finding an alternative quite a challenge.
 Motorola’s G4 Plus is the closest competitor, although it won’t match the Redmi Pro in the camera department.
 A little cheaper is the Honor 5X, and even cheaper still is the Honor 5C, but neither offers the strong spec that makes the Redmi Pro desirable.
 Go a little older, and the impressive Moto X Play can be found for a bargain price.
 It’s a similar story for the HTC One A9, a 2015 phone that costs much less than its original $500 price tag today.

 If you have more money hidden away, then the Honor 8 is close to the Redmi Pro, while being easier to buy, easier to live with, and just as easy on the eye.
 Except it’s $400, and that’s quite the jump.
-It’s the same for the dual-camera Huawei P9, which is on average $600, and the iPhone 7 Plus, which is at least $750.
+It’s the same for the dual-camera Huawei P9, which is on average $600, and the

 How long will it last?